Evansgit254/NRDC/PRESENTATION_GUIDE.md

 **3. The Donation Flow (The Star Feature)**
 *   **Action:** Click the **"Donate"** button.
-*   **Action:** Show the **Recurring Donation** toggle.
-Switch between 'One-time' and 'Monthly'.
-*   **Narrative:** "We've built a flexible donation engine.
-Donors can choose to support you once or commit to a monthly subscription, which is key for sustainable revenue."
 *   **Action:** Select an amount (e.g., KES 1,000).
 Click **"Donate Now"**.
-*   **Action:** When the payment modal appears, select **Paystack**.
-*   **Narrative:** "We integrated Paystack specifically for the Kenyan market.
-This allows donors to pay directly via **M-PESA**, which drastically reduces drop-off rates compared to international gateways."
+*   **Narrative:** "We integrated M-Changa specifically for the Kenyan market.
+This allows donors to pay directly via **M-PESA**, which is the primary way Kenyans support causes they care about."

 ### Part B: The Admin Experience (Management)
 *Context: "Now, let's see how you manage the platform behind the scenes."*